-The Advantages of Inner Liners
+The Advantages of Bean Bag Chair Inner Liners

-Easy to clean: Because the inner liner can be removed from the beanbag cover, it makes cleaning and washing the cover easier.
-However, many outdoor beanbags are not machine washable.
+Easy to clean: Because the inner liner can be removed from the bean bag cover, it makes cleaning and washing the cover easier.
+However, many outdoor bean bags are not machine washable.
 Therefore, there is no need for a removable inner liner.
 Fabrics that are machine-washable or dry-cleanable are more suited to having an inner liner.

-Easy to change: If you want to change the beanbag cover to a different colour, it’s easy.
+Easy to change: If you want to change the bean bag cover to a different colour, it’s easy.
 All you need to do is remove the cover and insert the filled inner liner into the alternate cover.

-Less mess: If the stitching on your beanbag cover breaks, or if the outer cover is torn or slashed, the inner liner will usually hold the filling and prevent it from spilling out across your lounge room floor.
+Less mess: If the stitching on your bean bag cover breaks, or if the outer cover is torn or slashed, the inner liner will usually hold the filling and prevent it from spilling out across your lounge room floor.

 While there are advantages, there are also some disadvantages, which we’ve listed below.

-The Disadvantages of Inner Liners
+The Disadvantages of Bean Bag Chair Inner Liners

 If you have a beanbag chair that is anything but round, positioning the inner liner, so it aligns with the form of the outer cover can be challenging to say the least.
 Once you have inserted the filled liner into the cover, it will move around unless it is tied in place (which is usually impossible).
 The beans are then not able to move around the beanbag as they should, and you are left with an uncomfortable chair with the beans in all the wrong places.

 Most beanbag manufacturers will choose to use a filling chute, rather than an inner liner.
 Despite adding extra cost in the manufacturing phase, it does make the filling more convenient.
 And it is less expensive than an inner liner.
-A filling chute is also made from lightweight mesh fabric, and when the main zip is opened, it will allow about 12 inches of material to come out of the outer cover, so you can quickly fill the beanbag.
+A filling chute is also made from lightweight mesh fabric, and when the main zip is opened, it will allow about thirty centimetres of material to come out of the outer cover, so you can quickly fill the beanbag.
 It also provides a second zipper to reduce the possibility of leaks or spills.

 Once you’ve filled the inner liner, you then have to manipulate it through the main zipper, so it fits inside the outer cover.
 Inserting the filled liner is not much of a problem if the manufacturer has provided an extended zipper.
 However, sometimes beanbag factories will install standard length zippers, making it impossible to get a filled inner liner into the main cover.
 So always check that your product has a long zipper if you are loading an inner liner before placing it inside the beanbag cover!